li11ianc/explaining-movie-revenue/proposal/proposal.md

 ## Section 2.
 Data analysis plan

-The outcome would be popularity, and predictors would include but not be limited to the following variables: budget, production\_companies, keywords, spoken\_languages, original\_language, release\_date, and revenue.
+The outcome would be revenue, and predictors would include but not be limited to the following variables: budget, production\_companies, keywords, spoken\_languages, original\_language, release\_date, and revenue,
+    popularity.

 ``` r
 library(tidyverse)